 - In the case where neither the student nor either of the parents holds U.S. citizenship, the parents are residing temporarily in Delhi.
 Parents or legal guardians of applicants must provide evidence of this status in the form of documentation from their employer stipulating the nature of their assignment in India.
 Persons who are self-employed must present compelling evidence of temporary residence before AES will consider their children for admission.

 Admissions Policy for Pre-KindergartenAdmissions to our Pre-Kindergarten program for 3- and 4-year-olds is on a first-come, first-served basis according to the date of completed application.
-Applications for SY1718 will start to be accepted for consideration starting on December 1, 2016.
+Applications are accepted all year round.
 After the application is complete, applicants will be invited to a Pre-K screening.
 This age-appropriate assessment usually occurs in a group setting, and is designed to evaluate a child’s ability to access developmental milestones as well as a child’s readiness for our educational environment.
 We will do our best to ensure that you and your child are comfortable and feel welcome.

 The Wait Pool